Ends of unimodular random manifolds: Ends, bounded curvature and the proof of Corollary

-If $X$ is any topological space admitting a countable cover by compact sets (e.g. any locally compact, separable space) then its space of ends ${\mathcal E}(X)$ is defined as the inverse limit of the complements of compact subsets of $X$; it is a compact, totally disconnected topological space.
+Suppose that $X$ is a topological space admitting a countable cover by compact sets, e.g. any locally compact, separable space.
+The \emph {space of ends} ${\mathcal E}(X)$ is then defined as the inverse limit of the system of complements of compact subsets of $X$.
+It is a compact, totally disconnected topological space.